bornwell23/aime/README.md

 - The application uses multi-stage Docker builds
 - ui is served via Nginx
 - server is a Node.js application
-- Environment variables can be customized in the `.env` file
+- Environment variables can be customized in the environment or a `.env` file
 - To use a custom url for the ui instead of localhost:
   - c:\Windows\System32\Drivers\etc\hosts
   - `aime localhost`